FREE DELIVERY WORLDWIDE

 Product Overview

-Handcrafted in Kathmandu, Nepal, this Mandarava and Yeshe Tsogyal statue pair is made from copper with a luminous gold plated finish and set with original coral stones.
+Handcrafted in Kathmandu, Nepal, this Mandarava and Yeshe Tsogyal statue pair features copper bodies with 24K gold plating and genuine coral inlay details.
 Designed as a sacred consort pair associated with Guru Rinpoche, the set brings a graceful and devotional presence to a shrine, altar, or meditation room.

 Mandarava and Yeshe Tsogyal are revered in Vajrayana Buddhism as two of the principal female embodiments of enlightened qualities.
 Mandarava is associated with long life, blessing, and vitality, while Yeshe Tsogyal is honoured for wisdom, transmission, and awakened awareness.
 Displayed together, they create a balanced and harmonious sacred pairing.